AAO Users' Committee (AAOUC)

 |Luca Cortese||Australia||July 2017|

 The AAO users' committee meets in person once a year at North Ryde in July, with a teleconference held every January or February.
-The next meeting of this committee will take place on by teleconference in January 2015.
+The next meeting of this committee will take place on 13 July 2015 in North Ryde.
 However, the Director will consult with the AAOUC throughout the year on matters requiring timely input.
 To solicit the community's views, they AAOUC Chair will post appropriate material on this WWW page.

 The AAOUC seeks the comments of the AAO user community on the following issues.
 Please send your comments to the AAOUC Chair.